vnavarro/MapLinkRouteComponent/README.md

 To deploy it you will need to use Azure or other cloud service that supports WCF.
 Also the service may need proper release configuration file accordingly to your server specs.

+## Further improvements and other ideas

+There are two considerations that I think it should be made here:

+* Maybe this kind of library may be better implemented on other languages or structures, it worth a try.
+* There is this notion on Framework/Language Agnostic API, the idea is to code an API in ways that you could use it with any other language.
+A research paper which may help to walk this path is called 'Experiences from Developing a Component Technology
+Agnostic Adaptation Framework'

 ## Licensing

 The MIT License (MIT)